blockchainsllc/in3-docs/docs/api-java.md

 ##### getChainId

-Returns the EIP 155 chain ID used for transaction signing at the currently best block.
+Returns the EIP 155 chainId used for transaction signing at the currently best block.

 Null is returned if not available.